fredericalix/godot_grpc/docs/API_REFERENCE.md

 #### `message(stream_id: int, data: PackedByteArray)`

-Emitted when a message is received on a server stream.
+Emitted when a message is received on any stream type (server, client, or bidirectional).

+For server-streaming and bidirectional: Called for each message received from the server.
+For client-streaming: Called once when the server sends its single response.

 **Parameters:**
 - `stream_id` (int): The ID of the stream that received the message